maheshsunuwar/rag_qa_system/README.md

 ## How It Works
 - Ingest Documents → Split into smaller chunks
-- Embed Documents → Using OpenAI Embeddings
+- Embed Documents → Using Ollama Embeddings
 - Store Embeddings → In FAISS vector database
 - Retrieve Relevant Chunks → Based on user question
-- Generate Answer → Using GPT-3.5 Turbo based on retrieved context
+- Generate Answer → Using llama3.2 based on retrieved context

 ## Future Enhancements
 - Upload and ingest PDFs and Docs
 - Fine-tune retrieval for domain-specific datasets
 - Add evaluation metrics (e.g., retrieval precision, latency)
 - Deploy live on HuggingFace Spaces or AWS

-🙋‍♂️ About Me
-I'm Mahesh Sunuwar — a passionate machine learning engineer specializing in  RAG systems, LLMs, and MLOps!